 - Options, benefits and facilities: ADF Super's offerings across its different investment profiles are consistently evolving to align with the changing needs of our customers.
 This is demonstrated by ADF Super's ratings across key components of SuperRating's independent benchmark assessment. - Investment Strategy: ADF Super's investment options are successfully continuing to deliver upon their investment performance targets consistent with the Board approved strategy. - Insurance strategy and fees: ADF Super's insurance offerings for ex-serving ADF personnel, which include Death, Total and Permanent Disablement (TPD), and Income Protection cover, were independently ranked as 'Benchmark' by SuperRatings.
 Serving ADF personnel have defined benefit-style insurance cover through the separate ADF Cover scheme. - Scale: CSC ranks as the 14th largest fund among APRA regulated funds when considering its consolidated investment assets.
-This intermediate scale gives beneficiaries the advantage of accessing a diverse investment universe, encompassing both listed and unlisted assets and spanning various investment risk factors. - Operating Cost and Fee Setting: According to the SuperRatings' Benchmark report, ADF Super has delivered good quality outcomes to members, as evidenced by a strong strategic planning process and competitive net benefit outcomes.
-Overall, the fund is positioned well to deliver value for money, as well as cost effective and efficient services to members, while undertaking further investment in its products and services.6
+This intermediate scale gives beneficiaries the advantage of accessing a diverse investment universe, encompassing both listed and unlisted assets and spanning various investment risk factors. - Operating Cost and Fee Setting: According to the SuperRatings' Benchmark report, ADF Super has delivered good quality outcomes to members, as evidenced by a strong strategic planning process and execution and strategy, though net benefit outcomes lag industry peers.
+The fund is positioned well to deliver value for money, as well as cost effective and efficient services to members, while undertaking further investment in its products and services.6

-Independent ratings, SuperRatings has awarded CSC's ADF Super investment product a gold rating, demonstrating that the ADF Super investment product is a value for money offering.
-CSC also won the SuperRatings Smooth Ride award in 2024, presented to the fund that has best weathered the ups and downs of the market while delivering strong risk adjusted return outcomes (net of fees).
+Independent ratings, SuperRatings has awarded CSC's ADF Super investment product a Gold rating, demonstrating that the ADF Super investment product is a good value for money offering.
+In 2023